-Once you've downloaded a VPN, select the country whose Play Store you want to access in the VPN app, get the VPN up and running, then open the Play Store app.
+Once you've downloaded a VPN, select the country's Play Store that you want to access in the VPN app, get the VPN up and running, then open the Play Store app.
 It should land on the Play Store homepage of the country you selected.
-Now you can get the app you desire.
+Now you can get the app you're looking for.

 The Google Play store has an area called My apps & games.
 From here you can look at which apps you've downloaded, which were pre-loaded and the apps that you need to update.
-This is an excellent place to manage your apps within the Play Store and getting to it is easy.
+This is an excellent place to manage your apps within the Play Store and to easily access it.

 - Open up the Google Play Store on your Android device.

 - Open the menu (the three horizontal lines at the top left of your screen).

 - Under the Apps & Games section you'll see the My apps and & games link.
 Tap here.

 - Now you should see a list of your installed apps.